stephenhu/written/raspberrypi.md

-in terms of operating systems, i've always liked using linux and the recommended system on raspberry pi is raspbian, this is a debian based linux distribution, but its purpose is specifically to create a desktop environment for education, programming, or general use, there were lots of applications like mathematica that just weren't needed, the size required for install was over 4gb and the default window manager is something called pixel which stands for pi improved xwindows environment lightweight which is based on [lxde](http://lxde.org).  note that there's also a window-less version of raspbian called raspbian lite, the total download size for this is around 325mb which is quite acceptable, from there you can add the packages that you need.
+in terms of operating systems, i've always liked using linux and the recommended system on raspberry pi is raspbian, this is a debian based linux distribution, but its purpose is specifically to create a desktop environment for education, programming, or general use, there were lots of applications like mathematica and libre ofice that just weren't needed, the size required for install was over 4gb and the default window manager is something called pixel which stands for _pi improved xwindows environment lightweight_ which is based on [lxde](http://lxde.org).  note that there's also a window-less version of raspbian called raspbian lite, the total download size for this is around 325mb which is quite acceptable, from there you can add the packages that you need.

 i tried ubuntu-mate which required 8g storage, though also debian based, but this seemed much more familiar to me, it was running 16.04 LTS, mate (gnome 2) and the menus and everything seemed fairly familiar.

-i looked at ubuntu core, which is built for iot devices, but ubuntu core leverages docker which is just overkill for this project, i'd need additional memory for the docker processes, and there is this whole thing about forcing you to create docker images and put them up on some snap service which requires registration that just turned me off entirely.  i never measured how much more resources i would need to run docker, but with 1g ram, it just didn't seem necessary, i'm not trying to deploy thousands or even hundreds of web applications, my stack is fairly opinionated, at most a couple processes, and they don't need runtimes to be installed like python or ruby, so this is just unnecessary cruft.  the ubuntu core itself is quite minimalized, but the deep, ingrained docker dependency is a non-starter for me.  i like the concept of a minimalized linux with just enough to run your workload, but i also need to load a window manager, xorg, browser, etc, so it's not only a headless setup.
+regarding ubuntu core, which is built for iot devices, but ubuntu core leverages docker which is just overkill for this project, i'd need additional memory for the docker processes, and there is this whole thing about forcing you to create docker images and putting them up on some snap service which requires registration that just turned me off entirely.  i never measured how much more resources i would need to run docker, but with 1g ram, it just didn't seem necessary, i'm not trying to deploy thousands or even hundreds of web applications, my stack is fairly opinionated, at most a couple processes, and they don't need runtimes to be installed like python or ruby, so this is just unnecessary cruft.  the ubuntu core itself is quite minimalized, but the deep, ingrained docker dependency is a non-starter for me.  i like the concept of a minimalized linux with just enough to run your workload, but i also need to load a window manager, xorg, browser, etc, so it's not only a headless setup.

 i also looked at fedora atomic, this is similar to ubuntu core--in addition to docker, k8 is built in as well and seems to